NTCoding/akkesb/README.md

 Dependencies
 ------------

-1. DBus - e.g. apt-get install dbus-java-bin for Debian/Ubuntu
+1. DBus - e.g for Debian/Ubuntu/Crashbang:
+    apt-get install dbus-java-bin for

 2. unix-java - you need to tell Java where to find libunix-java.so.
-E.g do this in .zshrc "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/jni"
+E.g do this in .zshrc: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/jni"